ankitects/anki-manual/src/getting-started.md

     English: Hello
     Page: 12

-In Anki, this related information is called a 'note', and each piece of information is called a 'field'.
-So we can say that this type of note has three fields: French, English, and Page.
+In Anki, this collection of related information is called a 'note', and each piece of information is called a 'field'.
+So we can say that this type of note has three fields: "French", "English", and "Page".

 To add and edit fields, click the “Fields…​” button while adding or editing notes.
 For more information on fields, please see the